Officials outline plan to boost businesses still struggling from gas disaster

 NORTH ANDOVER — Officials huddled outside Rose & Dove Gift Shop Tuesday morning to detail a new regional marketing campaign that will boost small businesses still struggling from the Sept.
 13 gas disaster.
 They also provided an update on business recovery efforts.

-The campaign, called Rock the Register, is aimed at helping businesses get attention and bringing customers back to the register.
-Lawrence Mayor Dan Rivera said it is funded through the $10 million from Columbia Gas for economic development in the three impacted communities of Lawrence, Andover and North Andover.
+The campaign, called Rock the Register, is aimed at helping local businesses get attention and bringing customers back to local shops.
+Lawrence Mayor Daniel Rivera said the initiative is funded through $10 million from Columbia Gas for economic development in the three impacted communities of Lawrence, Andover and North Andover.

-LAWRENCE — The family of Leonel Rondon, the 18-year-old man killed in the Sept.
-13 Merrimack…

 The campaign offers a number of incentives and sweepstakes to get people out shopping, and also encourages patrons to spread the word on social media.
 According to their website, each week, one person in each community will be awarded $500 to shop local.